Collections and Research

 - Can West Florida Historic Preservation, Inc. provide proper storage, protection, and preservation?

-If you are considering a donation of a historical object or collection of objects to West Florida Historic Preservation, Inc., feel free to contact our registrar, Carolyn Prime, at (850) 595-5985 ext.
-109 or email her.
+If you are considering a donation of a historical object or collection of objects to UWF Historic Trust, feel free to contact our Chief Curator, Wanda Edwards, at (850) 595-5840 or email her.
 Gift evaluations are documented and sent to the Director who recommends to the Board of Trustees formal acceptance of artifacts to the permanent collection.

 The staff of UWF Historic Trust is not allowed to make appraisals because we do not operate as a dealer or commercial auction site.
 The IRS also considers museums to have a conflict of interest with regard to appraisals.
 If you are interested in an appraisal, please contact a local dealer or antique appraiser.